-Support children with homework, reading and other activities.
+Support children with home study, reading and other activities.

 Let the school know about any concerns or problems which may affect a child’s learning.

-Ensure that my child follows the school dress code.
+Ensure that your child follows the school dress code.

 If your child is going to be absent from school please ensure that you ring the school office - 01744 678430 - to let us know.
-It is important that you contact us on the first day of the absence before 9.30am.
+It is important that you contact us on the first day of the absence between 8:30am and 8:45am.

-If your child is absent, and we have not heard from you, our Safeguarding Manager will contact you by telephone to ask why your child is not in school.
+If your child is absent, and we have not heard from you, Mrs D Morris will contact you by telephone to ask why your child is not in school.
 Please note that if we are unable to contact you by telephone a home visit will be made.